victd/BinOrders/README.md

 distinguish the test account versus the prodution account.
 Monday, Tuesday start should not disclose internal inventory, but let customer know of any backorder issues if the inquiry is for a low quantity order
-There are also orders for Compactors, reset the scales from time to time Provision for on-call services as well as other services Needs also security on the DNS settings of the web server, firewall, web server port Block any cross site sql injection capability xss Containerized webserver page and db connected back end
+There are also orders for Compactors, reset the scales from time to time Provision for on-call services as well as other services, repairs, preventative maintenance Needs also security on the DNS settings of the web server, firewall, web server port Block any cross site sql injection capability xss Containerized webserver page and db connected back end